Creating Learning Outcomes

 The acronym SMART is useful for remembering the characteristics of an effective learning outcome.

-- Attainable: they are suitably challenging for students in the course.
+- Attainable: suitably challenging for students in the course.

-- Related: they are connected to other objectives and student interests.
+- Related: connected to other objectives and student interests.

-- Time-bound: they are likely to be achieved and keep students on task within the given time frame.
+- Time-bound: likely to be achieved and keep students on task within the given time frame.

 Examples of effective learning outcomes